mateuszjurewicz/notes_public/Language/English Vocabulary.md

 - `cod psychology`
 unscientific but popular beliefs about human psychology, amateur psychological diagnosis.
 - `confectionery`
-the art of making confections, which are food items that are rich in sugar and carbohydrates.
+the art of making confections, which are food items that are rich in sugar and thus carbohydrates.
 Note the last 'e'.
+Pol "cukiernictwo/cukiernik'.
 - `coniferous` & `conifers`
 (of trees) bearing cones, mostly evergreen and needle-leaved trees fall under this category.
 Translates into _iglaste_.
 - `corollary` (pron kóroleri) [both adj and noun]